 1) Search for an article or e-Book relevant to your course.

-2) Click on the article title to see the article record, containing options to Add to Folder, Print, and E-mail on the right
+2) Click on the article title to see the article record, containing options for Cite, Permalink, and Pin on the right.

-When your students click on this link, they will be taken to the page above, where they can click on the PDF Full Text link to the article on the left.
+When your students click on this link, they will be taken OneSearch to view the full text of the article.

 1) In PsycNET, search for an article relevant to your course.